OFAC Crypto Sanctions Compliance: Strict Liability and the Tornado Cash Lesson (2026)

 Sources

-- Tornado Cash — designated by OFAC 2022; Van Loon v.
-Treasury (5th Cir., 26 Nov 2024) held OFAC exceeded statutory authority (immutable smart contracts not "property" of a foreign national/entity under the relevant statute); OFAC removed Tornado Cash from the SDN List 21 Mar 2025 → not currently OFAC-sanctioned
+- Tornado Cash was designated by OFAC in 2022; in Van Loon v.
+Treasury (5th Cir., 26 Nov 2024) the court held OFAC exceeded its statutory authority because immutable smart contracts are not "property" of a foreign national or entity, and OFAC removed Tornado Cash from the SDN List on 21 March 2025.
+The delisting concerned that specific legal question and did not clear mixers generally; separate criminal proceedings against connected individuals proceeded independently.
+Designations and case law change, so the current status of any party must be verified.
+This is not legal, sanctions or compliance advice.

 FATF VASP Guidance: The Definition, the Risk-Based Approach, the Limits (2026)